 - 1. The structural arrangements penetrated through "A"or "B" class divisions are to be in accordance with Annex 8-2 of the Guidance, and in addition electric cable penetrations are also to be complied with the requirement of Pt 6, Ch1, 508. of the Guidance. - 2.
 In applying 201.
-4 of the Rules, treatment of terminal points and intersections of insulated bulkheads and decks" is to be in accordance with Fig 8.7.3. of the Guidance.
+4 of the Rules, treatment of terminal points and intersections of insulated bulkheads and decks" is to be in accordance with Fig 8.7.4 of the Guidance.

-Treatment of terminal points and Structural details intersections (1) Insulation of stiffeners, girders, etc., in case where their depth is 450 mm or less, is to be applied to the whole structure including the flanges or faceplates.
+Treatment of terminal points and intersections Structural details (1) Insulation of stiffeners, girders, etc., in case where their depth is 450 mm or less, is to be applied to the whole structure including the flanges or faceplates.
 Where the depth exceeds Where $d \le 450 \mathrm{mm}$ 450 mm, such insulation is to be applied to at least 450 mm in depth from bulkheads or decks.
 However, in case where the fire integrity has been verified by a standard fire test, this requirement may be dispensed with.
-Where $d > 450 \text{ mm}$ (2) The structural extension of insulation at intersections between uninsulated bulk- heads, decks or brackets is to be 450 mm or more.
+Where $d > 450 \text{ mm}$ $\rightarrow t +$ (2) The structural extension of insulation at intersections between uninsulated bulk- heads, decks or brackets is to be 450 mm or more.
 Bulkhead, deck, etc. 450 mm or more t (3) In case where the lower part of in- sulation has to be cut for drainage, the construction is to be in accordance with the structural details.
-Bulkhead Lining Steel coaming/ gutter bar Deck : Lining and steel coaming/gutter bar are for accommodation spaces only. : For the purpose of figure above, bulkhead and deck are of t: Thickness of thermal insulation : For the purpose of figure above, bulkhead and deck are of steel construction only.
+Bulkhead Steel coaming/ gutter bar 100 mm or less Deck Deck : Lining and steel coaming/gutter bar are for accommodation spaces only. : For the purpose of figure above, bulkhead and deck are of steel construction only. t : Thickness of thermal insulation d : Depth of stiffener or girder Steer construction only.

-Fig 8.7.3 Treatment of terminal points and intersections of insulated bulkheads and decks
+Fig 8.7.4 Treatment of terminal points and intersections of insulated bulkheads and decks